cypress-io/cypress/docs/source/guides/guides/command-line.md

 ## `cypress verify`

-Verify that the Cypress application is found.
+Verify that Cypress is installed correctly and executable.

 ```shell
 cypress verify